Each patient is measured by the WeeFIM scale to measure functional performance.

 How does Children’s make sure we are giving high-quality care?

 - Our Inpatient Rehabilitation Program is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) with specialty recognition in pediatric specialty program.

 - Each patient is assigned to a team of therapists and nurses so that caregivers and professionals are consistent throughout the rehab stay.

 - We provide therapy seven days a week with at least three hours of therapy a day.
 As the patient improves, the treatment plan is adjusted to reach rehabilitation goals for discharge.
 These goals help the patient return to daily activities at home and school.

 WeeFIM Rating Change is reported by Uniform Data System for Medical Rehabilitation (UDSMR).
-UDSMR compares Children’s to other pediatric programs in the nation.
+UDSMR compares Children’s to similar pediatric programs in the nation.